 A meeting with Electrolux Professional presented the opportunity to get hands-on with its SkyLine PremiumS combi oven, allowing Chris the chance to spend a day with the equipment and trial its various features:

 “It was great to get up close and personal with the SkyLine, putting it through its paces to make sure it was up to our standard.
 What stood out straight away was just how simple it was to use, everything is pictured up and the display makes the different functions really clear.

 “There’s enough features on there to suit anyone’s needs, but one that really works for us is the dehydration setting.
 After a quick run through with Electrolux Professional’s development chef, we’re now able to make dehydrated fruits in-house, which was a product we had previously always bought in.
 We use them in a number of different ways, from making our own granola to garnishes meals and desserts.”

-The performance of the SkyLine PremiumS combi oven is underpinned by its in-built connective technology, which enables it to be remotely monitored via Electrolux’s OnE online portal.
+The performance of the SkyLine PremiumS combi oven is underpinned by its in-built connective technology, which enables it to be remotely monitored via Electrolux’s the OnE online portal.
 All data, from running costs through to recipe programming, is fed into the portal, which is invaluable for sites with multiple kitchens such as the University of Chester.

 A pleasure to work with

 Versatility and efficiency are the pillars upon which high-performance combi ovens are designed, but an often-overlooked factor is ergonomics.
 The SkyLine range of combi ovens is the only foodservice appliance series to be recognised with Ergocert’s pioneering 4-star certified ergonomics, a critical feature in a busy kitchen where operators work long, hard hours.

 Chris concludes: “The chefs actually fight over who gets to work in the unit where the SkyLine is, which says everything about how easy it is to use.
 They know they can do their best work on the oven, producing such a range of food without compromising on quality.